KeyComps2020/KeyAttendance/README.md

 The folder "app" contains a django app (located in `/backend`) and a react frontend (located in `/frontend`).

-To start up the backend locally, you'll first need to install "pipenv" or "virtualenv".
-If you're using pipenv, cd into `app/backend/` and run `pipenv install` to update your packages, `pipenv shell` to open a terminal within the virtual environment, and finally `manage.py runserver` to run the backend.
-Leave this terminal window open, as it is now running the backend.
+To start up the backend locally, you'll first need to install "virtualenv".
 If you're using virtualenv for the first time, cd into `/app/backend/` and run `virtualenv env` to initialize the virtual environment.
 For all further uses of virtualenv, first activate virtualenv by running `source /env/bin/activate` on a unix machine or `"env/Scripts/activate` on a windows machine, then run `pip install -r requirements.txt` to install any packages you have yet to download, and finally `manage.py runserver` to run the backend.

 To run the frontend, you'll need to install Node.
 In a new terminal window, cd into `app/frontend/`, run `npm install` to update your javascript dependencies, then `npm start` to run the development server.
 This should automatically open `localhost:3000` in your browser, and will automatically update for any changes you make in your local javascript files.

-The initial tutorial we followed to set up this arrangement can be found [here](https://wsvincent.com/django-rest-framework-react-tutorial/)
+The initial tutorial the 2019 group followed to set up this arrangement can be found [here](https://wsvincent.com/django-rest-framework-react-tutorial/)

 ## Git Workflow